-Charlie White is an award-winning producer/director, consultant and author/photographer who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.
+Charlie White is an award-winning producer/director, technology critic, consultant and author/photographer who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.

-In his 22-year career as an author, Charlie’s written more than 9,000 published articles, totaling more than 3 million words.
+In his 24-year career as an author, Charlie’s written more than 9,000 published articles, totaling more than 3 million words.
 He’s written for dozens of print publications, including Wired, Popular Science and Maximum PC magazines.
-Online, he was the traffic-leading author and Senior Editor of Mashable, was the most popular author at gadget site Gizmodo, and was the traffic-leading Deputy Editor of NBC Universal’s DVICE, and was one of the founders of the groundbreaking late-’90s content-creation hub, Digital Media Net.
+Online, he was the traffic-leading author and Senior Editor of Mashable, was the most popular author at gadget site Gizmodo, was the traffic-leading Deputy Editor of NBC Universal’s DVICE, and was one of the founders of the groundbreaking late-’90s content-creation hub, Digital Media Net.